 3. Netflix Doesn’t Come Right Away

 As a recently-initiated Netflix junkie myself, I can guess that most VPN users would want to stream it freely.
-Well, TorGuard Netflix support isn’t an option in their Basic package.
+Well, TorGuard Netflix support isn’t an option in the Basic package.

-Apparently, I need to buy additional streaming IPs in order to watch Californication on a Friday night.
-Or Black Mirror, I’m not all old-school.
+Apparently, I need to buy additional streaming IPs in order to unblock Netflix.

 The good thing was, Jordan walked me through the process and the setup seems easy enough.

 Apart from purchasing VPN+ features, I wasn’t able to watch Netflix on four US servers (I thought I’d stop there), and two European ones.
 A surprise, but a welcome one, was seeing the Thailand location unblock and stream Netflix.
 The quality was poor but you can always use it in dire times.

 If anything, you can take the TorGuard free trial week and compare results.

 I put TorGuard in the mid/upper price-class.
 The annual subscription packages, however, are below the industry average with its best offer sitting at $59.99/year.